Vector04/tudelft-thesis-template/template/main.typ

   student_number: 1234567,
   project_duration: [Starting month and year - Ending month and year],
   daily_supervisor: [Your Daily supervisor],
+  // The thesis committee should be an array of contents, consisting of all the committee members and their affiliations
+  thesis_committee: (
+    [Supervisor 1],
+    [TU Delft, Supervisor],
+    [Committee member 2],
+    [TU Delft],
+    [Committee member 3],
+    [TU Delft.],
+  ),
   cover_description: [Photo by #link("https://unsplash.com/@thejoltjoker?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash", "Johannes Andersson") on #link("https://unsplash.com/photos/two-brown-deer-beside-trees-and-mountain-UCd78vfC8vU?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash", "Unsplash").
   ],
   // Some more options of a publicity statement: